john-cuffe/MAMBA2/README.md

      - run the command _python setup.py build_ext --inplace_
        - This will cythonize the helper functions.
  - CD into the main MAMBA directory
+ - export your projectPath
+   - example: export projectPath=/home/users/foo/
+ - Then given an encryption path if you're using encryption (this is where your .bin and .pw keys live)
+     - example: export encryptionPath=/home/users/foo/conf
- - Run run_match.py *your projectPath here*
+ - Run run_match
-   - example: "python run_match.py /home/users/foo/foo_matching_project/bar"
+   - example: "python run_match.py"
  _ Watch MAMBA go!

 ## Clerical Review Candidates